mariocki/KDF9/README.md

 - `Documents` Various KDF9 and Whetstone related PDFs/HTML pages.

 ## What has not been changed
-- The ADA code is unchanged :)
+- The ADA code is unchanged :smiley:
 - I don't include pre-build binaries.
-- The test scripts are unchanged (but slightly broken ... caveat emptor).
+- The test scripts are unchanged (but slightly broken ... caveat emptor :fire:).
-- The License, it's still GPLv3.
+- The License, it's still GPLv3 :thumbsup:

 ## How to build `ee9` (the KDF9 emulator)
 - `make ee9`